123456789_123456789_123456789_123456789_123456789_

 #fetch(key) ⇒ Object #fetch(key, default_value) ⇒ Object #fetch(key) {|key| ... } ⇒ Object

-Returns the value for the given #key, if found.
+With no block given, returns the value for the given #key, if found;

 h = {foo: 0, bar: 1, baz: 2}